 Enter duet3.local or your SBC IP address and select ssh.

-Agree to the security alert - its Putty Saying it has never connected to this SSH server before.
+Agree to the security alert - it is Putty Saying it has never connected to this SSH server before.

 Login with username “pi” and password “raspberry”